 How we are affected by alcohol varies from person to person

-On average, we metabolise about 0.15 per mille alcohol per hour.
+On average, the body breaks down about 0.15 per mille of alcohol per hour.
 This is equivalent to about two centilitres of an alcoholic drink of 40 percent strength.
 However, this burn rate is also individual and can vary greatly depending on a number of factors.
-You should therefore never consider it safe to drive based on a calculation of how much alcohol you have burned off in a given time.
+You should therefore not assume that it is safe to drive based on a calculation of how much alcohol your body has broken down over time.
 If you miscalculate, it can have serious consequences for you and for others.

 It is not possible to increase the pace at which our body burns off alcohol.
 This process takes place in the liver, and you cannot affect the rate at which it works.
 Taking a sauna, exercising, drinking coffee or any other "miracle cure" might make you feel better, but these things do not affect how quickly the body metabolises alcohol.